1. Home

 3. Assessment

-This guide will explain how to submit to a Blackboard Ultra assignment submission point, check submitted work and access feedback / grading.
+This guide will explain how to submit to a Blackboard assignment submission point, check submitted work and access feedback and grading.

 Please also visit the following Blackboard help pages for the most up to date and detailed guidance; Bb Ultra Assignment help pages.

-It is the student’s responsibility to check that documents have uploaded properly onto Blackboard Ultra, otherwise penalties for late submission will apply.
-We strongly advise that you familiarise yourself with this Blackboard Ultra submission guide well in advance of your assignment deadlines.
+It is the student’s responsibility to check that documents have uploaded properly onto Blackboard, otherwise penalties for late submission will apply.
+We strongly advise that you familiarise yourself with this Blackboard submission guide well in advance of your assignment deadlines.

 Essential guidance